 A useful guide would be to be aware that above 2,000 parts per million Co2 will begin to induce sleepiness, poor concentration with heart rate and nausea increasing towards 5,000 ppm which is a workplace limit in most countries, but which many learning spaces can exceed.

 There is much we have yet to learn about air pressure, or indeed other variables captured by our little Learnometer research units.
 As you optimise your learning spaces, we will analyse the data aggregates too, and add them to the knowledge we are building for you.

 At a common sense level many people complain of pressure related sinus headaches that can certainly cause distraction and, we might assume, a loss of concentration.
 Of course weather and altitude play a role in the pressure we experience.
 We might hypothesise that cultural norms from living at sea level, or at high altitude, will impact of our tolerance levels too.

 Whilst we evolve our research and understanding, Learnometer will allow you to look at your own data too and to engage in your own practice based research.

 To learn well is complex.
 Alongside the hard work, the pedagogy, collegiality, passion, delight, knowledge, joy, and engagement there is the detail of physical learning spaces themselves.
-Learnometer builds on work I have been involved in for two decades, designing better classroom environments and understanding how learner-led design increases achievement in measurable ways.
+Learnometer builds on work I have been involved in for three decades, designing better classroom environments and understanding how learner-led design increases achievement in measurable ways.

 We’re now at an exciting point where the advent of affordable Internet connected smart devices has combined with further research on how factors such as light, heat and air-quality affect classrooms.
 The team at Learnometer have built some amazing devices to measure this data automatically, and we’d love to see them help your school.
-By joining the Learnometer programme, you are changing learning forever, and making a change in your classrooms.
-Thank you.

 Professor Stephen Heppell